I was waiting for the Korean Air flight at Mumbai airport. It was my first overseas trip.

-I also met an Indian guy at the airport, working for Hyundai Motors in S. Korea.
-He was traveling back after his holidays in India.
-He shared some good first-hand information about Korea.
+I also met an Indian guy at the airport.
+He was working for Hyundai Motors in S. Korea.
+He was returning after his holidays in India and shared some good first-hand information about Korea.

-Since I had excess luggage, I contacted the manager of Korean Airways at the airport on the recommendation of my friend, Regil.
-He helped me get a business class seat which solved my luggage problem.
+Since I had excess luggage, I contacted the manager of Korean Airways on the recommendation of my friend, Regil.
+He helped me get a business class seat that solved my excess luggage problem.

-Inside the flight, during lunch time, I realized I couldn’t eat Korean food.
-It dawned me that I was going to a country where food was going to be a problem.
+On the flight, during lunchtime, I didn’t like Korean food.
+I realized I was going to a country where food would be a problem.

-I arrived Incheon airport, S.Korea at 3:15 pm on 21-Feb-2005, Sunday.
-It was one of the coldest days in S.Korea.
-There were not many people in the airport.
-I was told 200 USD would be sufficient to exchange for Korean WON.
+I arrived at the Incheon airport, 3:15 pm on 21-Feb-2005, Sunday.
+It was one of the coldest days.
+There were not many people at the airport.
+I was told 200 USD would be sufficient to covert to Korean WON.
 The company was taking care of my accommodation and food expenses.
 After exchanging cash, I was waiting for the taxi driver.
 It took me a while to find him.
 He was holding a board with my name on it.
 He could barely speak English.
 While driving, he told me his English was better than other Koreans.
-I realized that communication would be another problem.
+I realized communication would be another problem.
 The food was already one.

 I reached my apartment after about 2 hours ride.
-As I arrived, I met Alpesh and Hari downstairs, who helped me take luggage to my flat and explained the operation of various devices.
-I didn’t have any international calling card to inform my parents about my arrival.
+There were few Indian colleagues downstairs when I arrived – Alpesh Patel and Hari Varrier.
+They helped me take luggage to my flat and explained the operation of various devices.
+I didn’t have any international calling cards to inform my parents about my arrival.

-That night Nelson, Alpesh, Hari and I went to buy a calling card.
+That night Nelson, Alpesh, Hari, and I went to buy a calling card.
 It was out of stock, and I couldn’t make a call.
 It was the coldest night and one of the coldest winters I had ever experienced.
-I had only a leather jacket barely sufficient to meet the minus 15 degree Celsius.
+I had only a leather jacket, barely sufficient to meet the minus 15 degrees Celsius.

-I had food coupons for my dinner.
-When I went cafeteria, I didn’t like the food taste and aroma.
-I came back to my room.
-Since I had some food stuff from Baroda, I ate them heartily.
-I was cautious not to finish it off.
+I had the company provided food coupons.
+When I went to the cafeteria, I didn’t like the food taste and aroma.
+I came back to my flat.
+Since I had got some foodstuffs from Baroda, I ate them heartily.
+I was cautious not to finish it off though.

-After three days, Amit Sharma came to stay in my flat.
+After three days, Amit Sharma, one of the colleagues, came to stay in my flat.
+We had 3 bedrooms.
 We were supposed to arrive together but for some reason, he missed his flight.
-He was a good cook, and I owe much of my present day cooking skills to him.
+He was a good cook.
+I owe much of my present-day cooking skills to him.
 Since he had lived in Japan, he was aware of the food problems and came prepared with necessary foodstuffs and utensils.

-Next day, we got some food items and household items from Homeplus Tesco.
-We also went to Korean Folk Village.
+The next day, we got some food items and household stuff from Homeplus Tesco.
+We also went to the Korean Folk Village.
 I expected to see Korean peasants there but was shocked to see it was a museum.